Skip to main content

 When a number of vicious murders occur in the sleepy seaside town of Potter’s Bluff, Sheriff Gillis (James Farentino) suspects that something sinister is afoot.
 The further he submerges himself in the investigation, the more he realises that all is not what it seems in Potter’s Bluff, nor has it been for some time…

 Opening with a shot of a black and white photo of the town that dissolves into live action, Dead and Buried immediately evokes contemplative notions of yesteryear and its roots in the past.
 This concept underpins the sense of loss and creepy nostalgia that becomes clearer as the narrative progresses and eventually reveals its true depth in the dark, downbeat finale.
 An eerie, mournful piano tune plays over the credits, which adds to the sense of mourning and remembrance of fonder times.
-The opening scene depicts a photographer meeting a young woman on a beach (Lisa Blount) and photographing her after a strange, oddly-uncomfortable-though-we-don’t-quite-know-why conversation.
-Just as she disrobes, the hapless chap is seized by a group of locals brandishing pointy things, beaten senseless and then set on fire.
+The opening scene depicts a photographer meeting a woman on a beach (Lisa Blount) and photographing her after a strange, oddly-uncomfortable-though-we-don’t-quite-know-why conversation.
+Just as she disrobes, the photographer is seized by a group of locals brandishing pointy things, beaten senseless and then set on fire.
 The shots of him desperately writhing under heavy fishing nets are quite distressing to watch and the almost ethereal reaction of the detached mob adds to the unsettling atmosphere.
 They appear to absent-mindedly smile while they photograph the carnage, and the film instantly establishes intrigue and queasy suspense.

 Echoes of The Wicker Man drift throughout, as it soon becomes clear that the inhabitants of Potter’s Bluff are all in on something and when outsiders are unfortunate to pass through the town; they don’t tend to last long.
-As mentioned, the fact that all is really not as it seems is obvious early on, as we catch glimpses of the people from the beach-burning going about their every day routines in the quiet town.
+As mentioned, all is really not as it seems and this is obvious early on, as we catch glimpses of the people from the beach-burning going about their every day routines in the quiet town.
 Those present at the murder of the photographer are apparently just regular townsfolk, including a waitress and several dock workers (including a young Robert Englund).
 What adds to the eeriness is their false concern when they hear of the murder from the sheriff.

 Dead and Buried also proves immensely satisfying because of its wit and sly humour.
 A wry conversation between two characters about the murders plaguing the town ends with one noting how it ‘Just kills the tourist trade.’
 Geddit?
 There is also a darkly humorous moment when the sheriff is involved in a hit and run only, to discover the injured party is missing an arm which is revealed to be writhing around on the grill of his jeep.